 1 – Most Denver area high schools are well above recommended high school counselor caseloads.
 The American School Counselor Association recommends that each counselor at a school be assigned no more than 250 students.
 However, the average caseload at Colorado schools is 553:1.
-This means that even if your daughter or son attends a top rated public school, she or he will probably receive VERY LITTLE personalized attention in the process.
+This means that even if your daughter or son attends a top rated public school, she or he will probably receive RELATIVELY LITTLE personalized attention in the process.
+Private schools do better, but still many families appreciate the additional help and expertise I can provide:

-- My caseload at present is less than a fifth of the ASCA recommendation.
-I am able to carry a lower caseload because I am semi-retired and otherwise teach part time at a local college, enabling me to treat each of the clients in my practice as individuals — with unique strengths, interests, and needs.
+- My caseload at present is less than a tenth of the ASCA recommendation.
+I carry a lower caseload because I want to give each of the clients in my practice my full attention and treat them as individuals — with unique strengths, interests, and needs.

 2 – High school counselors typically receive minimal training on the nuances of college planning in most Masters’ degree programs in educational counseling, especially on the financial side of planning.
 Don’t get me wrong; some of them are quite knowledgeable, and have helped hundreds of students get into college.
 However, my goal is to find colleges that are the best fit and at the best price for my clients.
 Why am I so confident in my abilities as a college planner?